 This course explores the field of global health, and particularly the serious health problems facing populations in developing countries.
 In a highly participatory seminar, you will examine issues in contemporary international public health utilizing the theories, concepts, and methods of anthropology.
 Readings will cover a range of anthropological perspectives, health problems, and cultural contexts.
 In class, you will discuss course material in small groups, organize debates about controversial issues, and engage in lively conversations with the instructor.
 For your final projects, you will work in teams to research a major global health problem in depth.

-The overall purpose of the course is to expand students' awareness and understanding of the political, socioeconomic, and cultural dimensions of health problems in poor nations, and the consequent complexity of developing effective long-term solutions.
-In addition, attention will be paid to the ways in which health-related beliefs and behaviors and society's responses to health problems provide a window onto broader social and cultural processes.
+The overall purpose of the course is to expand your awareness and understanding of the political, socioeconomic, and cultural dimensions of health problems in poor nations, and the consequent complexity of developing effective long-term solutions.
+In addition, you will develop a broad anthropological perspective, including understanding the ways in which health-related beliefs and behaviors and society's responses to health problems provide a window onto more general social and cultural processes.

-Prerequisites: There are no prerequisites for this course.
+There are no prerequisites for this course.
 Students with interests in medicine, public health, the importance of culture, and global problems of poverty and development would find the course of interest.

 Online sections of Pre-College courses are offered in one of the following modalities: Asynchronous, Mostly asynchronous, or Blended.
 Please review full information regarding the experience here.